I've been looking at this one for way too long . . .

 His fingers glided upwards again, beginning a more intimate exploration, teasing her in delicate little spirals, and she gasped; she hadn't realized just how much she wanted him to touch her.
 As the kiss continued she realized she felt like she was standing on the edge of one of the buildings, the wind around her tugging her closer to the point where she'd lean too far and tumble away into a space where only he could catch her.

 One of his legs fit between hers; the weight of his body as he leaned over her was simultaneously warm and comfortable and alarming.
 Her reasons for holding back wavered . . .
-But if she gave in here, she'd be binding herself to Sand, to him—and would be taking the first big step towards not returning to her home and family in Leaf.
+But if she gave in here, she'd be binding herself to Sand, to him—and would be taking the first big step towards not returning to her home in Leaf.